Learn more about our mission...

 As a teenager, God was working in my heart tremendously.
 Under the constant preaching of God's compelling Word, God moved my heart to consider full-time ministry.
-God placed in my heart a desire for pastoral ministry and I committed myself to train for ministry throughout my teenage and young adult years fully.
+God placed in my heart a desire for pastoral ministry, and I committed myself to train for ministry throughout my teenage and young adult years fully.
 During these years of serving diligently in the local church, God often turned my attention to global missions.
-God used the startling realization of the unreached and my home church's international outreach ministry (Barnabas Society) to college students (at Indiana University) to considerably stir my heart for the nations!
+God used the startling realization of the unreached and my home church's international outreach ministry (Barnabas Society) to college students (at Indiana University) to stir my heart for the nations considerably.
 Furthermore, God has only strengthened the direction into missions throughout my college days as I earned a Bachelors of Arts in Biblical Studies with a concentration in global missions and church planting.
-Today the Lord continues invigorate my soul to reach the the Chinese people with the gospel!
+I'm currently pursuing a Masters of Arts in Biblical and Theological Studies online.
+Today the Lord continues to invigorate my soul to reach the Chinese people with the gospel!

 I know of a certainty that there is nothing more worthy of my life and my family's lives than God and His mission to proclaim the gospel to the nations!

 I am truly thankful to God for drawing me to salvation in Christ.
 It was in my teenage years when I realized my need for Christ as my Savior.
 After accepting Christ, I became eager to learn about God through His Word.
 The Lord put in my heart a desire for ministry and to serve Him with my life.